For full functionality of this site it is necessary to enable JavaScript.

 2026년 06월 03일 11시 42분 43초

-When selecting an engineer's square, you will often encounter two widely recognized standards: DIN 875 and JIS B7526.
+When selecting an square, you will often encounter two widely recognized standards: DIN 875 and JIS B7526.
 So, what are the differences between these standards, and where are they applied?

 Why Are Engineer's Square Standards Important?